Books Lola Jones Has Enjoyed

 Stephanie Bond's serial novels - My faves are the Temp Girl series, and the Coma Girl series.
 (Lottery Girl not so much.)

 I.T.
 Lucas's serial novels blend steamy romance, people with supernatural gifts, and progressive ideas for society.
 Long series.
-I've read 44 of them!
+I've read 49 of them!
+As the series evolves they become less about sex and more about life and society.

 4 books by Brad Steiger and Sherry Hansen Steiger: Animal Miracles, Horse Miracles, Dog Miracles, and Cat Miracles